 May their non-birth be the most sublime proof of this love.

-About being born and procreation: if “taking life” poses moral problems, why would not “giving life”?
+About birth and procreation: if “taking a life” is morally problematic, why would “giving a life” also not be?

 (Julio Cabrera, under the pseudonym of Julio Cabrera).

-Considerations about the decision to generate a new being
+Considerations about the decision to create a new being

 (from their point of view)